Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### SSO Survey

 This release enables us to gather more data on the reasons why users are disabling the SSO module.
-When a user disables the SSO module, we show a modal that leads to a crowsignal survey.
+When a user disables the SSO module, we show a modal that leads to a Crowdsignal survey.

 - Go to /wp-admin/admin.php?page=jetpack#/settings
 - A modal should show when you disable the SSO module.